looker/block-jira-config/README.md

 ### Jira Data Structure and Schema

-Looker’s Jira Block is designed to work with the Fivetran Jira schema.
+Looker’s Jira Agile Block is designed to work with the Fivetran Jira schema.
 Fivetran has abstracted away many of the complexities of the Jira data model to make it easier for reporting purposes.
 Because the Jira schema is very customizable and is different for every implementation, rather than attempting to replicate the exact structure of the Jira schema, Fivetran stores the data in more compact format, with Issues as the central focus.

 The Fivetran schema for Jira data can be found [here](https://www.fivetran.com/docs/applications/jira).